 The overall impact of sports participation on academic achievement tends to be positive but low (about two additional months’ progress).
 However, there is recent evidence from the UK that sports participation can have a larger effect on, for example, mathematics learning when combined with a structured numeracy programme (with one study showing an impact of up to ten months' additional progress).
 In this circumstance the ‘participation’ acted as an incentive to undertake additional instruction.

 The variability in effects suggests that the quality of the programme and the emphasis on, or connection with, academic learning may make more difference than the specific type of approach or sporting activities involved.
 Participating in sports and physical activity is likely to have wider health and social benefits.

 There have been a number of reviews linking the benefits of participation in sport with academic benefits.
 There is, however, considerable variation in impact, including some studies which show negative effects.
 Overall, the evidence is rated as limited.

 Costs are estimated at about £300 to £400 per learner per year excluding clothing, equipment and travel costs.
 These costs vary according to equipment, venue, and group size.
 There would also be a difference in cost between providing sports activities on school premises, and learners attending existing provision.
 Overall, costs are estimated as moderate.

 Being involved in extra-curricular sporting activities may increase attendance and retention.

-There is considerable variation in impact and participation in sports does not straightforwardly transfer to academic learning.
+Impact varies considerably between different interventions, and participation in sports does not straightforwardly transfer to academic learning.
 It is likely that the quality of the programme and the emphasis on or connection with academic learning may make more difference than the specific type of approach or activities involved.

 If you are considering sports participation as an approach to improving attendance, engagement and attainment, have you considered how you will evaluate the impact?
-The DIY evaluation guide and Assessing and Monitoring Pupil Progress resource could provide helpful support for evaluation and monitoring.